simeonnnabue/create-VM/README.md

-* You will then need to select image and size
 - For image we will use Windows 10 Pro
-- For size, select see all sizes and select Standard D2as_v4
+- For size, select Standard D2as_v4
 * You will then need to make a username and password
 - For username, we will use labuser
 - Create your own password